Esri/raster-deep-learning/examples/keras/mask_rcnn/README.md

 # Keras Mask RCNN House Footprints Example in ArcGIS Pro
+Step 0.
+Download the test deep learning model and image [here](https://www.arcgis.com/home/item.html?id=646dae44d4334d5ba68c7541031d9edc).
+You can also use your own trained model and test image.

 Step 1.
 Open "Detect Object Using Deep Learning"

 Step 2.
 Fill in the parameters